 Last night we had them for dinner with Homemade Chicken Nuggets and some steamed broccoli.
 Success for all ages, I cry!

 One ingredient you’ll need to have on hand is a good whole grain baking mix.
-I found mine in the bulk food section of our natural grocer, or I’ve bought it at Trader Joes in a box before, too.
+I found mine in the bulk food section of our natural grocer, but I’ve also bought it at Trader Joes in a box before, too.
 This shortcut is what makes the recipe so quick and easy!

 You’ll also need some buttermilk, which isn’t something I normally have in the fridge.
 Instead, I’ve found that dry buttermilk mix (something like this) is handy to keep in the pantry, since the fresh stuff often goes to waste.
 The dry mix works very well!